2010 NCAA Division I women's basketball tournament

-The 2010 NCAA Division I women's basketball tournament started Saturday, March 20, 2010, and was completed on Tuesday, April 6 of the same year with University of Connecticut Huskies defending their title from the previous year by defeating Stanford, 53–47.
+The 2010 NCAA Division I women's basketball tournament started Saturday, March 20, 2010, and was completed on Tuesday, April 6 of the same year, with University of Connecticut Huskies defending their title from the previous year by defeating Stanford, 53–47.

 Tournament procedure

 The field consisted of 64 teams for the 17th consecutive season.
 Thirty automatic bids were awarded to each program that wins their conference's tournament, with a 31st automatic bid going to the regular season champion of the Ivy League.
 The remaining 33 bids were "at-large", with selections extended by the NCAA Selection Committee.

 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

-The Selection Committee will also seed the entire field from 1 to 64.
+The Selection Committee also seeded the entire field from 1 to 64.